 If the issue still happens, then you can try another method.
-When the Kindle is turning on, open the back cover and find the "reset button", you need to find a tiny and sharp stuff to press the button for about 30 seconds untill the 1st generation Kindle turn off.
+When the Kindle is turning on, open the back cover and find the "reset button".
+You need to find a tiny and sharp stuff to press the button for about 30 seconds untill the 1st generation Kindle turns off.

 How to reset Kindle 2nd generation

 On February 10, 2009, Amazon announced the Kindle 2.
 It became available for purchase on February 23, 2009.
 The Kindle 2 features a text-to-speech option to read the text aloud, and 2 GB of internal memory of which 1.4 GB is user-accessible.

 To reset the 2nd generation Kindle is pretty simple, just press the power button until it turns off then wait about 1 minute to let it boot up.
 If it doesn't turn on automatically, you can manually press the power button until it turns on.

 But if you want to wipe out the user data or make it to factory defaults, then please hold the power button for 30 seconds and release it, then immediately press the home button until the screen flashes.

 If everything goes well, your kindle should reboot itself to its factory defaults.

 How to reset Kindle Keyboard (Kindle 3)